Jack Dancy – Co-Founder

 Jack has more hobbies than fingers and toes.
 We stopped counting at 20, right after he told us he’d purchased an easel and beret.
-Good thing he lives in Paris.
+Good thing he lives in France.
 For a man so enamoured by cooking with goose fat and garlic it’s odd that he’s so spry.
 Perhaps it’s the regimen of capoeira, cycling, drumming, dancing, and rock climbing?
 Or maybe the mental gymnastics of self-taught database development?
 The only thing we know for sure is that when Jack’s in the room it buzzes with energy.

 Anton has been working in travel since the original formation of the Perito Moreno Glacier.
 His personal conquests of South America put Magellan to shame, and while it’s Carnival and blue-footed boobies that he knows best, he also has a back pocket (and suitcase) full of other widespread know-how.
 Traditional Indian flower market?
 Anton can take you there.
 Seeking a cliffside break in Big Sur?
 Just ask Lynch.
 Volcano walking in Iceland?
 You should meet Antoniyk Lynchbjornsson.
 Both humble and sly, our South American specialist is based out of his rainy homeland of London, but he is frequently enticed across the sea by as little as an empanada or two.

 Victoria Marsh – Planner

 There’s only one person we know who can effectively lasso together a Trip Piglet with one hand, while booking 643 South American hotel arrangements with the other.
 Known as The Wrangler, Wrangles, and occasionally Wrangledog (said in the most affectionate way possible), Victoria is a Jill-of-all-trades who knows exactly where to find everything in the office, even when it seems lost among Charlie’s